 What are Ramps?

-Ramps, you might ask?
+What are ramps?
 As in the inclined walkway?
-No, no. Ramps are wild spring onions.
-Ramps wild spring onions—also called ramsons, wild leeks, wood leeks, wild garlic.
+No, no. Ramps are a green plant in the onion family; they’ve also been called wild leeks, wood leeks, ramsons, and wild garlic.
 Scientifically, they’re known as Allium tricoccum.
 With a small, white bulb and hairy root, they resemble scallions and are foraged from shady, woody areas just a few weeks from late April to early June.

 What Do Ramps Taste Like?